heatherknoyes/ECommerceBackend/README.md

 ## Installation

+You will need an instance of MySQL installed so that you can run this locally.
 Run the following command in order to be able to install the package for this code:

     npm install